nuagenetworks/monolithe/README.md

 - A `demo-client.py` command that interacts with the server using the generated sdk named `tdldk`.

 #### Step 1: install dependencies

-> You should do this in a virtualenv.

     $ cd monolithe # be sure to go and stay there for the rest of the tutorial ;)
     $ pip install flask